The Friendliest Place in the Universe: Love, Laughter, and Stand-Up Comedy in Berlin

 What Readers Are Saying:

-“Webb's engaging voice keeps me reading, and her ability to capture details is equally masterful whether she is describing street scenes in Berlin, the social dynamics of a comedy club, or the swirls and eddies of thoughts and emotions.
+“Webb's ability to capture details is masterful, whether she is describing street scenes in Berlin, the social dynamics of a comedy club, or the swirls and eddies of her own thoughts and emotions.
 This is a journey readers will want to go on.”

-— Alexis Rizzuto, former memoir editor, Beacon Press
+— Alexis Rizzuto, former Senior Editor, Beacon Press